After reading this guide, you will be able to:

 Subscription pricing rather than a one-time purchase

-Our take: The cleanup is the selling point, and it is good, but it is also the reason your voice has to reach a server, which is the exact thing many people leave Win+H to avoid.
+My take: The cleanup is genuinely good and it is the selling point.
+It is also the reason your voice has to reach a server, which is the exact thing that made me leave Win+H in the first place, so for me it swaps one privacy problem for a prettier one.

-Superwhisper started on Mac and now ships a Windows build.
-It can run small speech models on your machine for free, keeping audio local, and it offers larger, more accurate models on paid tiers.
-That flexibility is the appeal, since you choose between fully local and a cloud boost as your needs change.
-The caveat is the maturity of the Windows build.
-The tool's own public feedback board carries tickets about the Windows app crashing during dictation or freezing the app you are dictating into, so test it on your setup before you rely on it.
-Current pricing is best checked on the vendor site, since the tiers move around.
+I opened Superwhisper on Windows expecting the usual cloud sign-in and instead got a model download, which was the pleasant surprise.
+It can run speech models on your machine for free, keeping audio local, and it offers larger, more accurate models on paid tiers or through your own cloud keys.
+That flexibility is the appeal: you pick between fully local and a cloud boost as your needs change, something Win+H never lets you do.
+The caveat is maturity.
+Superwhisper started on the Mac, the Windows build is newer, and its own public feedback board carries tickets about the Windows app crashing or freezing the app you are dictating into, so test it on your setup first.
+Pricing has moved around, so check the current numbers on the Superwhisper site, and our full Superwhisper review walks through the local-model setup on Windows.

 Pros: